 In addition to the annual area tritium concentrations, Table 4.2.1.2.1-1 provides NTS site average and maximum concentrations, which represent the arithmetic averages of the concentrations of all the areas and the maximum of all the areas, respectively.
-For purposes of dose reconstruction, these average and maximum site concentrations have been converted to annual organ dose using the the dose conversion factor for inhalation of $1.80 \times 10^{-11}$ Sv Bq-1 (ICRP 1998) and by assuming submersion in the respective concentrations for 2,000 hr yr-1 and an inhalation rate of 2,400 m yr-1.
-In addition to the inhalation dose, a factor of 1.5 was included in the organ dose calculation to account for absorption through the skin.
+For purposes of dose reconstruction, these average and maximum site concentrations have been converted to annual organ dose using the dose conversion factor for inhalation of 1.80×10^{-11} Sv Bq-1 (ICRP 1998) and by assuming submersion in the respective concentrations for 2,000 hr yr-1 and an inhalation rate of 2,400 m3 yr-1.